Chattanooga Chamber Spotlights Businesses on WUTC

 Lester Law focuses on the complex and important field of immigration law and treats clients like family.
 The Lester Law team is dedicated to solving immigration problems for families by helping them stay together in the United States or be reunited here, working with clients all over the world to realize their dream of building a new life in America.
 The firm is built upon three central values: experience, dedication and integrity.

 Michalle Morris is the owner and nurse practitioner at Scenic City Wellness, prioritizing whole-person wellness to help you manage problems and overcome illness.
 A patient-first mindset and top-of-the-line health care technology are set to serve you and your family.

 Michael and Cherita Rice started Mad Priest Coffee Roasters in 2015 as a social enterprise and small-batch specialty coffee roasting company with the mission to “Craft excellent coffee.
 Educate the curious.
 Champion the displaced.”

 Their focus has always been to run a sustainable, for-profit business with a focus on social and environmental goals alongside their economic ones.
 You can also read more about Mad Priest on our recent article featuring Chattanooga's coffee culture.

-Michael Ryan is the co-founder of New Terra Compost in Wildwood, GA, where they provide homes, restaurants, education centers, hotels, businesses and events a better solution for disposal of food residuals and compostables.
-They offer convenient drop off locations across North Georgia and Chattanooga and weekly, biweekly pickup for large producers and solutions for organic residuals--allowing everyone the opportunity to dispose ethically.
+Michael Ryan is the co-founder of New Terra Compost, providing homes, restaurants, education centers, hotels, businesses and events a better solution for disposal of food residuals and compostables.
+The company offers convenient drop off locations across North Georgia and Chattanooga and weekly/bi-weekly pickup for large producers and solutions for organic residuals --allowing everyone the opportunity to dispose ethically.

-You can tune in to these spotlights here, or listen to "Small Business Spotlight" on Thursdays during "Morning Edition," "Scenic Roots" and "All Things Considered" on WUTC.
+You can tune in to these spotlights here, or listen to "Giving Back Business Spotlight" on Thursdays during "Morning Edition," "Scenic Roots" and "All Things Considered" on WUTC.